 - advice and assistance in relation to any appeal, should your application be refused by the Home Office.

-In addition to legal fees the applicant will in most cases have to pay: (1) Home Office application fees (see here for current publish fee list: https://www.gov.uk/government/publications/visa-regulations-revised-table/home-office-immigration-and-nationality-fees-2018; (2) Immigration Health Service (IHS) charge: https://www.gov.uk/healthcare-immigration-application; (3) Home Office Biometric charge (currently £19.20); (4) Special Delivery postage charges (estimate per application: £15, plus VAT where applicable); and (4) where applicable certified translator’s costs [to be confirmed].
+In addition to legal fees the applicant will in most cases have to pay: (1) Home Office application fees (see here for current publish fee list: https://www.gov.uk/government/publications/visa-regulations-revised-table/home-office-immigration-and-nationality-fees-2018; (2) Immigration Health Service (IHS) charge: https://www.gov.uk/healthcare-immigration-application; (3) Home Office Biometric charge (currently £19.20); (4) Special Delivery postage charges (estimate per application: £15, plus VAT where applicable); and (4) ) where applicable certified translator’s costs (costs are dependent on the language and the translator company - we will provide you with options in advance whenever translation is required).

 (b) For Appeals to First-tier Tribunal